 The Graduate School of Law was established in order to foster professional research capability centering on legal education in nurturing persons based on the Christian faith.
 We not only bring up researchers, but proactively work to enable the growth of well-balanced human resources (professionals) who are equipped with professional legal knowledge for making legal decisions in order to play an instructive role in various sectors of society.

-The Department of Private Law covers a wide range of areas, from the fundamentals of legal theory within and outside Japan to recent developments in specialist fields, and is designed to nurture legal specialists with the ability to work at the heart of future society, such as: researchers with superlative research capabilities; civil servants capable of contributing to international society; corporate law specialists with the ability to resolve disputes quickly and efficiently; graduates with an extensive grounding in legal theory who wish to continue on to Law School; and highly experienced and diligent international specialist lawyers.
+The Department of Private Law covers a wide range of areas from the fundamentals of legal theory within and outside Japan to recent developments in civil law including contract law, tort law, family law and property law, and is designed to nurture legal specialists with the ability to work at the heart of the society, such as researchers with strong research capabilities, civil servants capable of analyzing complex legal issues, and corporate law specialists with the ability to promote compliance with law and resolve disputes efficiently.

 View the links below for more information about this topic.